 ENT 301.
-The Analytics of Value Creation.
+Starting a Startup From Ideas to Action.
 (4).

-The Analytics of Value Creation: This course focuses on the transition from business concept to the evaluation of the technical and market "doability" of the project.
+This course focuses on the transition from business concept to the evaluation of the technical and market "doability" of the project.
 Feasibility involves reevaluating core assumptions of the original business model through customer feedback and prototype development.
 The course explores ways that entrepreneurs reiterate their businesses, making adjustments as new information is generated thereby insuring product-market fit.
 The course also looks at the assembly of critical human, financial and social capital in the venture creation process.
 There is an experiential component that involves interviewing potential customers, business partners and other venture helpers.
-Pre-req: ENT101.
-Sophomore standing required.

 ENT 401.
-New Venture Realization.
+Launching a Startup.
 (4).

-This is a culminating experience where students would move a business idea from feasibility into implementation.
-Students would either be involved in the development of a business plan for an independent venture, or would work in an internship on an entrepreneurial project.
-Pre-req: ENT301.
+This is a culminating experience where students consider the steps involved in moving a business idea from feasibility to implementation.
+Students will either be involved in the development of a business plan for an independent venture, or will work in an internship on an entrepreneurial project.